hydephp/develop/docs/digging-deeper/extensions.md

 ### Torchlight

-#### About Torchlight

-Torchlight is an amazing API for syntax highlighting and is what this site uses.
+Torchlight is an amazing API for syntax highlighting, and is used by this site.
 I cannot recommend it highly enough, especially for documentation sites and code-heavy blogs!
+As such, HydePHP has built-in support for Torchlight, which is automatically enabled once you add an API token to your `.env` file.
+Nothing else needs to be done!

 #### Getting started